acheewakarn/deepfake-detection/Proposal.md

 ## Dataset

-We will be working with ~470GB worth of MP4 files that are divided into smaller sets of ~10GB per set.
+We will be working with ~470GB worth of compressed MP4 files that are divided into smaller sets of ~10GB per set.
 Each set is accompanied by a metadata.json with 4 fields for each MP4 file.

 The 4 fields are:
 1. `filename` - name of the MP4 file